Going to Cingjing and staying at a minsu for the first time, and not quite sure what to expect?

 I’ve seen reviews sharing moths or cockroach-like bugs that will be in your room if you didn’t shut the doors or windows properly.
-Thankfully, we didn’t encounter any of those creepy-crawlies.
-My room came with a wooden door as well as an additional screen-door.
+Thankfully, we didn’t encounter any of those creepy-crawlies at Starry House.
+My room came with a wooden door plus an additional screen-door.

-Like other kinds of homestays not just in Cingjing alone, if you’re staying for more than one night, don’t expect housekeeping in the morning while you’re out of the room.
+Like other kinds of homestays / rented apartments / AirBNBs not just in Cingjing or Taiwan alone, if you’re staying for more than one night, don’t expect housekeeping in the morning while you’re out for the day.
 A minsu is not a hotel.
 I only stayed for a night so I didn’t verify but I’m pretty sure they don’t do housekeeping until your departure.
 Do check with your minsu for confirmation!

 Peace and quietness

-Away from the city, there were no noises, no screaming children (although this has nothing to do with the city); it was generally quiet and peaceful to be at the minsu.
+Away from the city, there were no vehicle noises, no screaming children or people throwing tantrums.
+It was generally quiet and peaceful being at Starry House.
 I totally enjoyed short walks to the common patio for amazing views over the whole of Cingjing!

-The owners were very hospitable and warm people!
-I had engaged a driver for my trip, so I didn’t need other transport services, but from reviews I read, the minsu-owners will be more than happy to help you arrange transport to attractions downhill such as to Green Green Grasslands or Swiss Gardens.
+The owners at Starry Minsu are very hospitable and warm people.
+I had engaged a driver for my trip, so we didn’t need other transport services, but from reviews I read, the minsu owners will be happy to help you arrange transport to the popular Cingjing attractions downhill such as to Green Green Grasslands or Swiss Gardens.

 A homely kind of decoration style

-Plants, trees, shrubs, flowerpots and agricultural crops down the hills, a minsu stay gives you a good chance to get close to nature.
+Plants, trees, shrubs, flowerpots and agricultural crops down the hills, a minsu stay gives you a good chance to get close to nature’s blossoms.